chigkim/VOCR/readme.md

 If everything goes well, VOCR will report the top 5 image categories in confidence order.
 If VOCR categorizes the image as a document, it will apply OCR.
 You can review the OCR result the same way as the section above, but this does not work with mouse movement.

-## Recognize picture from camera
-* Press command+shift+control+c
-* If running  this feature for the first time, it will display an alert to give VOCR access to your camera
-* Give VOCR access to camera in system preference
-* Press command+shift+control+c again, and you'll hear a count down.
-* Shortly after hearing the camera shutter sound, you should hear the result.

 ## Settings
 Positional audio (command+shift+control+p): As mouse cursor moves you will hear hear audio feedback.
 Frequency changes responds to vertical move, and pan responds to horizontal move.
 This feature is useful to explore the interface and discover elements' locations.